porkodivasu/EXPERIMENT-2-PROMPT-ENGINEERING/README.md

 # EXP-2-PROMPT-ENGINEERING-

-Comparative Analysis of Prompting Patterns: A Detailed Report

-Executive Summary

-This report provides a comprehensive comparative analysis of various prompt engineering patterns and their impact on the performance of Large Language Models (LLMs).
-Through a series of controlled experiments, we test how different prompting techniques, from basic to advanced, affect the quality, accuracy, and depth of generated responses.
-The findings demonstrate that a well-crafted, structured prompt is critical for unlocking an LLM's full potential, especially for complex reasoning, multi-step problem-solving, and tasks requiring factual accuracy.

-Introduction

- Background

-The rise of large language models has transformed the landscape of AI-driven applications.
-While LLMs are incredibly powerful, their performance is highly dependent on the input they receive.
-Prompt engineering is the art and science of designing effective prompts to guide models toward desired outputs.
-This report investigates how different prompting patterns influence an LLM's response quality.

-Objective

-The primary objective of this experiment is to:

-Define and categorize different prompting patterns.

-Design and execute test scenarios to compare these patterns.

-Analyze the generated responses based on pre-defined metrics: quality, accuracy, and depth.

-Present a clear, data-driven conclusion on which patterns are most effective for specific types of tasks.

-Prompting Patterns: A Taxonomy

-This section defines the key prompting patterns we will test.
-We've grouped them into two main categories: Basic and Advanced.

- Basic Prompting Patterns

-A. Zero-Shot Prompting (Unstructured): The most fundamental method.
-The model is given a broad, direct instruction without any examples.
-It relies entirely on its pre-trained knowledge.

-B. Basic Refined Prompting (Structured): A more refined version of zero-shot.
-The prompt includes clearer instructions, context, and a specified format (e.g., "Summarize the following text in three bullet points.").

-Advanced Prompting Patterns

-C. Few-Shot Prompting: The prompt includes a small number of examples (shots) of the desired input/output format.
-The model learns the pattern and applies it to a new, unseen input.

-D. Chain-of-Thought (CoT) Prompting: A technique that encourages the model to break down a complex problem into a sequence of intermediate steps.
-This can be done by simply adding a phrase like "Let's think step by step" (Zero-Shot CoT) or by providing examples with the reasoning steps included (Few-Shot CoT).

-E. Role-Playing/Persona Prompting: The prompt assigns a specific role or persona to the model (e.g., "Act as a senior software engineer...").
-This influences the tone, style, and content of the response.

 F. Generated Knowledge Prompting: A two-part prompt.
 The first part asks the model to generate relevant facts or a knowledge base, and the second part uses that generated information to answer the main query.